 Becoming a Buddhist

-Receiving Buddhist precepts requires active membership and a month long study with Seido that culminates in a ceremony called Jukai.
-Vows include acknowledging past harm, taking refuge in buddha, dharma and sangha, and ceasing from harmful action, doing good for others, and in particular, forgoing killing, stealing, lying and other actions where we cause harm.
+Receiving Buddhist precepts requires active membership and participation in a class series that begins every January and culminates in a ceremony called Jukai.
+Vows include acknowledging past harm, taking refuge in Buddha, dharma and sangha.
+Precepts guide us to cease from harmful action, do good for others, and in particular, forgo killing, stealing, lying, and other unskillful activity.
 It is not possible to keep these precepts perfectly and we recognize our limitations.
 They are intended to provide an orientation and reflection on to how we live moment to moment, and offer a pathway to align with our deeper heart.
-Their spirit is one of encouragement not punishment.
+Their spirit is one of encouragement, not punishment.

-If you have questions about this process or are interested in studying the precepts, please talk to Seido or another member who has received precepts to explore the meaning of this transition.
+If you have questions about this process or are interested in studying the precepts, please talk to Seido.
 Regardless of formal commitment, the Buddhist way of life and its ethical teachings are open to all.